ChillLive/ChillLiveWallpaperProject/README.md

 <img align="right" src="/Assets/showcaseGif.gif" width="200" height="450">

 **1. Times and colors**
 * Modify the app's behavior from here.
-Control the light of the scene by adjusting manually the time of the day, or just let it follows the real day&night cycle.
+Control the light of the scene by adjusting manually the time of the day, or just let it follows the day&night cycle
-* Allows the app to access your location to set the sunset/sunrise time to match your real position
+* Allows the app to access your location to set the sunset/sunrise times to match your real position
 * Use a seed or generate a new pseudo random scene
-* Advanced settings control the behavior of the scrolling effect
+* Advanced settings to modify the behavior of the scrolling effect

 **2. Landscapes and seasons**
 * Change the season to access a new variety of colors
-* Select the scene you like the most.
+* Select the scene you like the most

 **3. Set this background as wallpaper**
 * Generate a live wallpaper preview based on the current app background

 **4. Contribute**
-* App description, contribute to the project and rate the app from here
+* App description, contribute to the project and rate the app

 ## :hatching_chick: What's next?
 I have many ideas to implement, such as:
 * ~~More parallax settings~~ - _implemented_
 * Different landscapes and scenes
 * More color varieties
-* Details like the Moon, clouds
+* Details like the Moon, clouds, and so much more
 * Weather system - _in a far future_

 ## :exclamation: Disclaimer